-by Richard M. Morgan The Georgia (GA) Trust Code will be modernized and greatly improved beginning on July 1, 2018.
-As one of a small number of members of the GA Trust Code Update sub-committee of the GA Bar Association’s Fiduciary Law Section, I was intimately involved with this new legislation.
-While some of these [...]
+by Richard M. Morgan The GA Trust Code will be modernized and greatly improved beginning on July 1, 2018.
+As one of a small number of members of the GA Trust Code Update sub-committee of the GA Bar Association's Fiduciary Law Section, our very own Richard M Morgan, was intimately involved with this new legislation. [...]

 by Loraine M. DiSalvo President Trump signed the 2017 Tax2 Act on December 22, 2017, bringing a huge number of changes to the federal tax laws that affect individuals and businesses.
 This paper is intended to look solely at some of the changes to the income tax rules that apply to individuals,

 It is clear that the 2017 Tax Act1 is significant and provides numerous fundamental changes that make our already complex tax system even more complex.
 With this level of complexity, it is likely that it will take several years for tax professionals to fully understand its terms and the planning needed to fully benefit from [...]